abhijith0505/abhijith0505.github.io/_posts/2025-03-08-omscs-guide.md

 ## **Career Impact of OMSCS**

-- **Recognized in the industry** – OMSCS holds substantial weight in tech companies.
+- **Recognized in the industry** – Many grads work at Google, Amazon, Microsoft, and other top tech firms..
 - **Respected by employers** – Completing the program while working demonstrates discipline and technical expertise.
-- **Meets MS degree requirements for many AI/ML roles**.
+- **Meets MS requirements for roles in AI, ML, and research-heavy engineering.**.
-- **Well-known among major tech firms** – Georgia Tech has a strong reputation in CS.

-> "For AI/ML-focused careers, an MS is often a requirement.
-OMSCS provides this credential at a fraction of the cost."
+> "For AI/ML-focused roles, an MS is often required.
+OMSCS gives you that credential without the usual cost and time investment."

+## **How OMSCS Changes You**

+OMSCS isn’t just about getting a degree—it shapes how you think, work, and learn.

+- **Mastering Time Management** – Balancing work, studies, and life makes you more organized and efficient.
+- **Building Resilience** – Late nights, tough assignments, and deadlines teach you to push through challenges.
+- **Sharpening Problem-Solving** – You’ll start breaking down complex problems methodically, a skill that helps far beyond coding.
+- **Learning How to Learn** – The program forces you to pick up new concepts quickly, making future upskilling easier.

+> "Balancing a demanding workload at the office alongside OMSCS pushed me beyond my limits and showed me just how much I can accomplish under pressure.
+Learning to manage both effectively was my biggest takeaway from the program."

 ---